Getting Started

 data/

-Holds the geo registry for the EPSG Geodetic Parameter Dataset:
+Holds the geo registry files for the EPSG Geodetic Parameter Dataset:

 data/demo/